Russia and Turkey turn on EU gas pipeline

 But Turkey and Libya have declared a new maritime boundary in the area which EastMed would have to cross, giving Erdogan a veto.

-Turkey has also started drilling for gas in Cypriot-claimed zones, throwing a second spanner into the works, despite EU complaints.
+Turkey has also started drilling for gas in Cypriot-claimed waters despite EU complaints, throwing a second spanner in the works.

 And Erdogan redoubled on his position with Putin on Wednesday.